Locations

 In summary, how you engage with Microsoft and who you have on your side matters:

-- Independent licensing expertise acts as a force multiplier for your team’s efforts, uncovering savings and ensuring you’re a step ahead in the licensing game.
+• Independent licensing expertise acts as a force multiplier for your team’s efforts, uncovering savings and ensuring you stay ahead in the licensing game.

-- Procurement and legal rigor fortify the deal, plugging leaks that could cost money.
+• Procurement and legal rigor fortify the deal, plugging leaks that could result in financial losses.

 By leveraging all these, enterprises are best positioned to achieve a cost-effective EA that is both financially and operationally favorable.